oracle/python-oracledb/doc/src/user_guide/bind.rst

         raise Exception('Invalid table name')
     sql = f'select * from {table_name}'

-Binding column names can be done either by using the above method or by using a CASE statement.
+Binding column names can be done either by using a similar method, or by using a CASE statement.
 The example below demonstrates binding a column name in an ORDER BY clause:

 .. code-block:: python